ayufan/steam-deck-tools/README.md

 ## Join Us

 Join Us for help or chat.
-We are at [#windows of Steam Deck Discord](https://discord.gg/steamdeck).
+We are at [Official WindowsOnDeck](https://discord.gg/uF7kd33u7u) Discord server.

 ## Anti-Cheat and Antivirus software